tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

 3. What are the connection options for users to access the Azure Virtual Desktop image?

     There are multiple connection options for users to access their Azure Virtual Desktop.
 The Remote Desktop client application can be used with Windows 10, Windows 7, Android, macOS, or iOS.
 Users can also connect through an HTML5-capable web browser.
-Since we are unsure of the full scope of operating systems on the 500 existing workstations within Contoso Healthcare, we recommend connection through the web browser on desktop devices, and using the Remote Desktop app on mobile devices.
+Since we are unsure of the full scope of operating systems on the 500 existing workstations within Contoso Healthcare, we recommend connection through the web browser on desktop devices and using the Remote Desktop app on mobile devices.

 4. What are the minimum system requirements for users to access the Azure Virtual Desktop image?

     Officially supported browsers are Microsoft Edge, Apple Safari, Google Chrome, and Mozilla Firefox (v55 or higher).
 Windows 10, Windows 10 IoT Enterprise, Windows 7, and macOS operating systems are supported.
 Microsoft Remote Desktop app is available for Android and iOS mobile devices.

 *Azure Virtual Desktop host pool*